Background pattern

 250-300

-The dose should be reduced in older adults, debilitated patients, and those with decreased renal function, as the elimination of metamizol degradation products may be delayed.
+The dose should be reduced in elderly patients, debilitated patients, and those with decreased renal function, as the elimination of metamizol degradation products may be delayed.

 Patients with renal or hepatic insufficiency

-Since in cases of renal or hepatic insufficiency the elimination rate decreases, high repeated doses should be avoided.
-Only in short-term treatments, a dose reduction is not necessary.
-There is no experience with prolonged treatments.
+Since the elimination rate decreases in cases of renal or hepatic insufficiency, repeated administration of high doses should be avoided.
+Only in short-term treatments is a dose reduction not necessary.
+There is no experience with long-term treatments.

-The oral solution should be dosed with the dropper included in the package, which allows dosing in drops (1 drop = 25 mg metamizol sodium monohydrate).
+The oral solution should be dosed with the drop counter included in the package, which allows dosing in drops (1 drop = 25 mg metamizol sodium monohydrate).

 Instructions for correct administration of the preparation:

-The drops will be administered orally with a little water.
+The drops should be administered orally with a little water.

-1. To extract the safety cap from the bottle, press on the surface of the same (A) and at the same time unscrew in the opposite direction to the clock hands (B).
+1. To remove the safety cap from the bottle, press on the surface (A) and unscrew in the opposite direction of the clock hands (B).

 1. Close the bottle well after each administration.